 Middle Eastern Studies

-The Middle Eastern Studies (MES) concentration promotes the intellectual exploration and analytic study of the historical and contemporary Middle East, from North Africa to Central Asia.
-MES provides an interdisciplinary framework with course offerings cross-listed with history, literature, language, religion, human rights, sociology, anthropology, gender studies, political studies, art history, and environmental and urban studies.
-Students moderate into a primary program with a concentration in MES, allowing them to formalize a focus on a region or period within the historical or contemporary Middle East.
+Middle Eastern Studies (MES) promotes the intellectual exploration and analytic study of the historical and contemporary Middle East, from North Africa to Central Asia.
+MES provides a broad intellectual framework with course offerings cross-listed with history, literature, Arabic, Hebrew, religion, human rights, sociology, anthropology, gender studies, political studies, art history, and environmental and urban studies.